mikekeith52/RandomForest/README.md

 - `max_depth = 2`
 - `max_featres = 'sqrt'`

 An in-sample F1 score of 88.81% and an out-of-sample F1 score of 88% are obtained.
-With any machine learning model, ideally you hope to obtain an in-sample of accuracy a bit better than an out-of-sample accuracy.
+With any machine learning model, ideally you hope to obtain an in-sample accuracy a bit better than an out-of-sample accuracy.
 That way, you know your model is neither over nor underfit.
 Use these criteria, the modeling project was a success.